nicehash/NiceHashMiner/README.md

 # <a name="features"></a> Features

-- Easy one-click CPU mining for CPUs that support at least SSE2 (only works on Windows x64).
+- Easy one-click CPU mining for CPUs that support at least AES (only works on Windows x64).
 - Easy one-click GPU mining for NVIDIA GPUs using microarchitecture (compute capability) SM 3.0+.
 - Easy one-click GPU mining for AMD GPUs using any AMD GPU devices that supports OpenCL.
 - Integrated support for Simple Multi-Algorithm.
 Always mine most profitable algorithm.